 In the scenario for Table 1, we are looking to find if the proportion of Extreme Maximum Temperature over 32.5 degrees Celsius is the same for months July and August.
 Given the results we are using a 1% significance level.
 There is the count of data point in each given month.
 Then the count of the months that meet the hypothesis criteria which is months with an EMXT greater than 32.5 degrees Celsius.
-The z-score represent the number of standard deviations from the mean.
+The z-score represents the number of standard deviations from the mean.
 The positive z-score indicates that the quantity is above the mean.
 About one standard deviation above the mean.
 The p-value is the probability of obtaining a result that is as extreme or more extreme than the data if the null hypothesis were true.
-Since the p-value is well above the 1%, there is reasonable evidence to reject the hypothesis.
+Since the p-value is well above the 1%, we fail to reject the null hypothesis.

 Table 2.
 Hypothesis Test for EMXP Proportion